Get in the Holiday Spirit With These 5 Stories of Kindness

-To say that 2020 has been a tough year would be an understatement.
-From the Australian Bushfires to the COVID-19 pandemic to the devastating hurricanes, we have all been affected in big ways.
 While the holiday season can be a time of loneliness, stress, and hopelessness, it can also be a time of joy, celebration, and love.
-We’re seeing everyday heroes make an enormous difference in their communities, and we hope their kindness will offer you some much-needed hope as we approach the new year, as well as inspire you to make a difference.
+We’re seeing everyday heroes make an enormous difference in their communities, and we hope their stories of kindness will offer you some much-needed hope as we approach the new year, as well as inspire you to make a difference.

 Ordinary people making an extraordinary difference

-We are honored to introduce Karida, Goldin, Mike, Nick, Chris, and Jeff.
+We are honored to introduce Karida, Goldin, Mike, Nick, Chris, and Alex.
 All of these folks recognized a need and were determined to help.
-They not only rallied their communities around their cause but also offered inspiration, kindness, and hope to those who needed it most.
-Here are their stories.
+They not only rallied their communities around their cause but also offered inspiration, compassion, and hope to those who needed it most.
+Here are their inspiring stories of kindness.

 Karida Collins is a Baltimore business owner who is determined to unravel the injustices that permeate our institutions and policies—and she’s doing it through lots and lots of yarn.